victorybiz/vue-simple-acl/README.md

 <a name="usage-vue2"></a>

 ### Usage with Vue 2
-In Vue 2, when using User data from reactive store/Vuex wrapped with `computed()`, which is available in Vue 3 module by default but not in Vue 2, make sure to install [@vue/composition-api](https://github.com/vuejs/composition-api#npm) first and change the imported module to: `import { computed } from '@vue/composition-api'`
+In Vue 2, when using User data from reactive Store/Vuex wrapped with `computed()` function, which is available in Vue 3 as module by default but not in Vue 2, make sure to install [@vue/composition-api](https://github.com/vuejs/composition-api#npm) first and change the imported module to: `import { computed } from '@vue/composition-api'`
 ```javascript
 // src/main.js  OR  src/main.ts